 Parents might notice that their child:

-is preoccupied with his or her weight and exercise routine
+- is preoccupied with their weight and exercise routine

-eats much less if he or she can't exercise
+- eats much less if they can't exercise

-seems to base self-worth on the number of workouts completed and the effort put
+- seems to base self-worth on the number of workouts completed and the effort put into training

-is never satisfied with his or her own physical achievements
+- is never satisfied with their own physical achievements

 How Is Compulsive Exercise Diagnosed?

 It can be hard to diagnosis compulsive exercise.
 There is no agreement on how much exercise is too much.
 A person who continues to exercise in spite of injury, health problems, or poor relationships may have an exercise addiction.

 How Is Compulsive Exercise Treated?

 A therapist can help someone with an exercise addiction change unhealthy behaviors, work on exercise moderation, and find coping strategies.